 The best recent achievement is 2G (Feng Jiahai and Ranald Lam Yun Shao) and 1S (Mark Theng Kwang Hui) in 2014.

-The most recent result is 1S (Teo Por Loong, Jacob) and 3B (Feng Jiahai, Howe Choong Yin, and Pang Wen Yuen) in 2015.
+The most recent result is 1G (Teo Por Loong, Jacob), 2S (Clarence Chew Xuan Da and Pang Wen Yuen), and 1B (Zhang Guangxuan) in 2016.

 The visualization below shows the recent progress of Singapore IOI teams based on the sum of medal quality Q = 3*Gold + 2*Silver + 1*Bronze of SG IOI teams since 1992-present (Steven took over starting 2009).